-1. Lord of the Rings LCG – my most played game of 2016, i worked my way through solo playing all the Voice of Isengard and Ringmaker expansions I had, and then bought and played the Lost Realms box and Angmar cycle, and Flame of the West.
+1. Lord of the Rings LCG – my most played game of 2016, i worked my way through solo playing all the Voice of Isengard and Ringmaker expansions, and then bought and played the Lost Realms box and Angmar cycle, and Flame of the West.
 It is a superb solo game.

 2. Warhammer Quest Silver Tower – i bought, built and painted up this new game set this year, and time investment wise this has been intense.
 However, i actually have not played the game that much, so this has been more a hobby related experience.
 The completed set does look great though and i am proud of the results.

-3. Warhammer Quest Adventure Card Game – i played this game a lot and wrote four new scenarios for the game which has seen a lot of website downloads and support.
+3. Warhammer Quest Adventure Card Game – i played this game loads and wrote four new scenarios which has seen a lot of website downloads and praise.
 Developing these new quests and play testing has taken a lot of time to complete, but i am pleased to have helped keep the interest going.

 4. Descent 2nd Edition – in 2015 this game saw the most home play and painting time, and i have still painted a couple of expansions this year and also built a foamcore organiser insert for the core set.
 Despite Road to Legend bringing new life to the game, it has seen lighter play this year.

 5. Lancaster – a heavier strategy game that i don’t own, but it had a good run at the gaming group.
-We just got into the competitive side of trying to beat each other each week and so it saw more play than most games during a 4 month period.
+We were sucked into the competitive side of trying to beat each other each week and so it saw more play than most games during a 4 month period.

 7. Runebound 3rd Edition – three new expansions were added this year, and it is a lovely looking game.
 However other solo options have kept this off the table for most of the year, but when i play it, i always really enjoy it and think i should play it more.